pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Once all the reviews are in, you must make a decision on the submission.
 You may select one of the following:

 * Request Revisions, in which case the author will be able to modify their submission information and/or upload revised submission files
 * Decline Submission, at which point the submission will be archived and the author notified.
-A declined submission can be reverted as of OMP 3.3
+A declined submission can be reverted
 * Accept Submission, at which point the submission will enter the Editorial stage

 These selections are found on the right panel in the Internal Review menu.